mattermost/mattermost-mattermod/README.md

     For any other relevant config which is missing, please see https://github.com/mattermost/platform-private/blob/master/mattermod/config.json.

+6. For cherry-picking to work, [hub](https://github.com/github/hub) needs to be installed in the system, and the script from `hacks/cherry-pick.sh` should be placed at `/app/scripts/cherry-pick.sh`.

-5. Start up Mattermod server.
+7. Start up Mattermod server.